lucasob/lucasob.github.io/README.md

 Not really much value provided in adding the above sentence, but hey, now you know what's up.

 Happy stalking 😎

+### Resources
+This app uses the [Grommet](https://github.com/grommet/grommet-starter-new-app) React UI Library.

+There is an accompanying [Storybook](https://storybook.grommet.io) for convenience.

+Grommet also comes with [Icons](https://icons.grommet.io/)